 - Not destroy, deface, damage, impair or remove any part of the premises or property belonging to the landlord, nor permit any person to do so.

-- Conduct him/herself, and require other persons on the premises with his/her consent, to conduct themselves in a manner that does not unreasonably disturb the tenant’s neighbors or constitute a breach of the peace.
+- Conduct themselves, and require other persons on the premises with their consent, to conduct themselves in a manner that does not unreasonably disturb the tenant’s neighbors or constitute a breach of the peace.